MMO: Meta Multi-Objectivization for Software Configuration Tuning: Multi-objectivization for Software Configuration Tuning

-Figures~\ref{fig:storm-new} and \ref{fig:lrzip-new} give the results of the examples from Figures~\ref{fig:storm-old} and \ref{fig:lrzip-old} after the new normalization is implemented, respectively.
+Figures~\ref{fig:lrzip-new} and~\ref{fig:storm-new} give the results of the examples from Figures~\ref{fig:lrzip-old} and~\ref{fig:storm-old} after the new normalization is implemented, respectively.
 As can be seen, the configurations in the population after the normalization do not concentrate into one value on either objective (Figures~\ref{fig:storm-new}b and \ref{fig:lrzip-new}b), and in our MMO space there now exist both dominated and nondominated configurations in the population (Figures~\ref{fig:storm-new}c and \ref{fig:lrzip-new}c).
-In this case, we are able to remove the weight in the MMO model (i.e., setting $w=1$ for all cases), since the two performance objectives after the normalization are always commensurable.
-This normalization amounts to a dynamic adaptation of the two performance objectives' contributions during the search, which plays a similar role of choosing a proper weight to balance them in our FSE work.
+In this case, there is less need to adjust the $w$ in the MMO model to mitigate the side-effect of normalization, which balances the number of incomparable configurations after rotation, since the two performance objectives after the normalization are always commensurable.
+As such, we can generally remove the weight, i.e., setting $w=1$ for all cases.